-Last updated on April 19, 2021
+Last updated on October 21, 2023

 Precious metals are rarely used in their purest form.
 Typically, they tend to be mixed with other metals to improve pliability and durability.
-For example, pure gold is a malleable and relatively soft metal, that will scratch and dent easily with normal use.
+For example, pure gold is a malleable and relatively soft metal.
+It will scratch and dent easily with normal use.
 Therefore, it is usually alloyed with base metals to increase its hardness and durability.
 It is impossible to determine if the precious metal you are looking at is pure or an alloy by look or touch.
 Hallmarks are symbols applied to precious metals to indicate the amount of pure metal in the alloy.
 Traditionally, hallmarks are applied by striking with a metal punch.
 Typically, the hallmarks are added prior to the final polishing and finishing of a watch case.
-This is due to the light scratching and sharps edges that can be caused by the punch.
+This is due to the light scratching and sharp edges that can be caused by the punch.

 I have already written a post on the British hallmark system.
 This post will take a look at the hallmarking system used in Switzerland, which uses a slightly different model.
 Switzerland officially introduced hallmarking of gold and silver watch cases in December 1880.
 This system was effective from January 1881.
 However, hallmarking in Switzerland had been in place since the 15th century, with the individual cantons setting their own standards.
 For example, the Chevron was the hallmark used at Neuchâtel from the 1700s until the 1880s.
-The added word “argent” would distinguish the metal used as silver as opposed to the stand-alone Chevron which would indicate 18k gold.
+The added word “argent” would distinguish the metal used as silver as opposed to the stand-alone Chevron which would indicate 18ct gold.
 With the introduction of the new Swiss system of hallmarking in 1881, there was uniformity throughout the nation.

 The Swiss hallmarks for gold and silver can be seen below.
 These hallmarks marks would have been seen on the majority of Swiss watches with silver or gold cases imported to the UK between 1880 and 1907 before assay and hallmarking of the cases of imported watches in a British assay office became compulsory.
-British practice changed in 1907 when the hallmarking of foreign-made cases was strictly enforced by Customs.
+British practice changed in 1907 when the hallmarking of foreign-made cases were strictly enforced by Customs.

 Swiss hallmarks do not have date letters or any other way of indicating the date when an item was assayed.
-However, slight cosmetic changes to the hallmarks over the years can give a general indication of date.
+However, slight cosmetic changes to the hallmarks over the years can give a general indication of the date.
 The hallmarks, specifically show the standard or fineness of the metal and the location of the Assay office.
 In the hallmarks shown in the image above, the small X denotes the spot at which the identifier for the Assay office would be marked.
 For example, the Geneva office would be denoted by a G and the Zurich office by a Z.